Top 10 DTC Marketing Strategies & Successful Real-world Examples

 The pillar of DTC marketing is brand awareness.
 Building brand awareness is a continuous process that nurtures new and existing customer loyalty.

 Take full advantage of paid search and display ads to get your name out there.
-If you are just starting out, a PPC campaign can help you generate leads and make your brand name recognizable.
+If you are just starting out, a PPC campaign can help you reach out to a more targeted demographic, generate valuable leads, and make your brand name recognizable.

 10. Collect and Analyze Feedback